All Episodes

 I don't blame you.

-Um but uh Attorney General Moody, you did file a lawsuit against the Biden Harris administration for their failure to produce public documents responsive to the Freedom of Information Act request uh filed by your office in March seeking documents regarding the administration's policies permitting the release of dangerous criminals into the U.S. and following the release uh their release from U.S. prisons,
+But Attorney General Moody, you did file a lawsuit against the Biden-Harris administration for their failure to produce public documents responsive to the Freedom of Information Act request filed by your office in March seeking documents regarding the administration's policies permitting the release of dangerous criminals into the U.S.

-When I tell folks that people that they have brought into our country specifically to prosecute and put behind bars because they are committing crimes against America, Harris and Biden have decided that instead of immediately deporting these criminals out of our US prison, they are just going to release them straight into our community.
+When I tell folks that people that they have brought into our country specifically to prosecute and put behind bars because they are committing crimes against America, Harris and Biden have decided that instead of immediately deporting these criminals out of our U.S. prisons, they are just going to release them straight into our community.

 That is the opposite of what every administration has ever done.